gvwilson/thirdbit/src/fiction/iffy/index.md

 a small armored plate next to an access hatch.
 *Lemme do it,* Iffy thought as Sandrine studied the keypad it revealed.

-Sandrine shook her/their/Iffy's head.
+Sandrine shook their head.
 "Nothing here for you to hack," she said aloud.
 "I'm surprised it's even electronic—we used mechanical locks in my day.
 I just need to figure out how to—hey!"
-She yelped as she/they/Iffy raised her/their/Iffy's arm and tapped in a six-digit code.
+She yelped as Iffy raised their arm and tapped in a six-digit code.

 *Figured it out,* Iffy thought smugly as the hatch hissed open.